yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/README.md

 - **Traceability** — every model element links back to paper evidence
 - **Dynamic** — no hardcoded disease names; fully data-driven
 - **Honest Evaluation** — gold standard used only for validation, not filling
-- **Multi-Provider** — works with Gemini, OpenAI, or Claude; Phase 3 auto-matches the Phase 2 provider
+- **Multi-Provider** — works with Gemini, OpenAI, or Claude; Phase 2 compares providers and Phase 3 runs on the selected best Phase 2 drafts

 ## Documentation